Advanced Micro Devices Inc. [AMD] Price Aside, AMD Fundamentals Booming Beyond Compare

-Advanced Micro Devices Inc. [AMD] took an upward turn with a change of 2.04%, trading at the price of $57.33 during the trading session on Friday.
+Advanced Micro Devices Inc. [AMD] took an downward turn with a change of -5.50%, trading at the price of $49.51 during the trading session on Thursday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 32.73 million shares changed hands being bought and sold, while Advanced Micro Devices Inc. shares have an average trading volume of 81.45M shares for that time period.
-AMD monthly volatility recorded 5.53%, in the meanwhile having share price volatility for the week set at 5.58%.
-PS value for AMD stocks is 9.78 with PB recorded at 22.65.
+During the last trading session 33.93 million shares changed hands being bought and sold, while Advanced Micro Devices Inc. shares have an average trading volume of 81.85M shares for that time period.
+AMD monthly volatility recorded 5.28%, in the meanwhile having share price volatility for the week set at 3.90%.
+PS value for AMD stocks is 9.12 with PB recorded at 21.12.

 Advanced Micro Devices Inc. [NASDAQ:AMD]: Analyst Rating and Earnings